Nextdoor attracts $60 million from Tiger Global, Kleiner Perkins

 "If we look at the great companies at this stage, none of them started to monetize this early in their evolution," Tolia said.
 "It's all about getting the product right."
 Eventually, Nextdoor plans to tap into local advertising, he said.

-Nextdoor is currently used in 22,527 neighborhoods across the United States, up from 5,694 a year ago.
+Nextdoor is currently used in 22,527 neighbourhoods across the United States, up from 5,694 a year ago.
 Including the latest funding round, it has raised just over $100 million.

 (Reporting by Sarah McBride; Editing by Ken Wills)